lynndylanhurley/ng-token-auth/README.md

 The only options were to re-implement cookie storage from scratch, or to use the [ipCookie module](https://github.com/ivpusic/angular-cookie).
 The ipCookie module seemed like the better choice, and it's been working well so far.

-Please direct complaints regarding this problem to [this angualar issue](https://github.com/angular/angular.js/issues/1786).
+Please direct complaints regarding this problem to [this angular issue](https://github.com/angular/angular.js/issues/1786).

 # Development